weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 Weave also enhances the scalability of a Swarm cluster and doesn't rely on experimental builds nor does it require additional containers such as Ambassador containers to deploy and specify a TCP/IP network.

-Here we describe how to get started with Swarm and Weave, in the next section you will proceed to a more advanced setup using Docker Compose.
+Here we describe how to get started with Swarm and Weave, in the next section[ch3] you will proceed to a more advanced setup using Docker Compose.

 Specifically in this tutorial, you will: